pedrommcarrasco/Constrictor/README.md

 redView.addSubview(greenView)
 ```

-Down bellow you'll see how you apply constraints with and without Constrictor.
+Down bellow, you'll see how you apply constraints with and without Constrictor.

 ### How you're *probably* doing it without Constrictor 😰